-Compliance to a Quality Management System
+Compliance with Quality Management System

-- The National Commissioner or his or her delegate must develop recommended 150.
-(1) standards for quality assurance, including standards for testing the proficiency of forensic science laboratories and forensic analysts in conducting analysis of DNA.
-(2) The standards referred to in subsection (1), must specify criteria for quality assurance and proficiency tests to be applied to the various types of DNA analysis used by forensic laboratories. - The standards referred to in subsection (1), must also include a system for grading proficiency testing performance to determine whether a laboratory is performing acceptably. - Any privately operated forensic science laboratory that performs any DNA analysis, for the purposes of this Chapter, pursuant to a contract with the State, must comply with the quality assurance standards developed in accordance with subsection (1) and any other requirements, such as confidentiality requirements, specified by the National Commissioner or his or her delegate.
+15N.
+(1) The National Commissioner or his or her delegate must develop 5 recommended standards for quality assurance, including standards for testing the proficiency of forensic science laboratories and forensic analysts in conducting analysis of DNA.

+(2) The standards referred to in subsection (1) must-

+- (a) specify criteria for quality assurance and proficiency tests to be 10 applied to the various types of DNA analysis used by forensic laboratories; and - (b) include a system for grading proficiency testing performance to determine whether a laboratory is performing acceptably.

+(3) Any privately operated forensic science laboratory that performs any 15 DNA analysis, for the purposes of this Chapter, pursuant to a contract with the State, must comply with the quality assurance standards developed in accordance with subsection (1) and any other requirements, such as confidentiality requirements, specified by the National Commissioner or his or her delegate.
+20 is guilty of an offence and liable on conviction to a fine or imprisonment not exceeding 15 years.